 In March 2020, Playboy terminated its license agreement with a licensee, AVS Products, LLC ("AVS"), for AVS's failure to make required payments to Playboy under the agreement, following notice of breach and an opportunity to cure.
 AVS manufactured and sold sexual performance enhancement supplements using the PLAYBOY brand.
 On February 6, 2021, Playboy received a letter from counsel to AVS alleging that the termination of the contract was improper, and that Playboy failed to meet its contractual obligations, preventing AVS from fulfilling its obligations under the license agreement.
 AVS contends the value of its business has been diminished as a result of the alleged improper termination.
 Playboy believes the claims are without merit and, if a claim is brought, will defend itself vigorously in this matter.
 On February 25, 2021, Playboy brought suit against AVS in Los Angeles Superior Court to prevent further unauthorized sales of PLAYBOY branded products and for disgorgement of unlawfully obtained funds.
 On March 1, 2021, Playboy also brought a claim in arbitration against AVS for outstanding and unpaid license fees.
-Playboy and AVS subsequently agreed that the claims Playboy brought in arbitration would be alleged in the Los Angeles Superior Court case instead, and on April 23, 2021, the parties entered into and filed a stipulation to that effect with the court.
 To date, AVS has not asserted any counterclaims.